maximosnolan/diff/README.md

 - **Issues with Tailwind CSS not being applied:**
    Check that the Tailwind configuration (`tailwind.config.js`) is set up properly, and that your CSS files are correctly importing Tailwind's base styles (usually in `index.css` or `App.css`).

+If nothing else works, please reach out to `Maximos Nolan`